 Why is Data Protection Important?

-“In industry circles, consumer data is often compared to plutonium — powerful and valuable but dangerous to the handler If abused.”
+“In industry circles, consumer data is often compared to plutonium—powerful and valuable but dangerous to the handler if abused.”

 Mike Pedric